Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

 {

 }

-We briefly describe estimation strategies for estimators resulting from the nonparametric IF in Theorem~\ref{thm:IF_childless} using the influence function in Eq.~\ref{eq:apipw_fig3b} as an example.
-An estimator for the target $\psi(t)$ is obtained by solving the estimating equation $\E[U_{\psi_t}] = 0.$ In the resulting estimator, conditional densities for { $p(T \mid C), p(M \mid T, C), p(L \mid T, M, C)$} and the outcome regression { $\E[Y \mid T, M, L, C]$} can be fit either parametrically or using flexible models as described in Section~\ref{subsec:apipw_examples}.
+We briefly describe estimation strategies for estimators resulting from the Theorem~\ref{thm:IF_childless} using the influence function in Eq.~\ref{eq:apipw_fig3b} as an example.
+An estimator for the target $\psi(t)$ is obtained by solving the estimating equation $\mathbb{P}_n[U_{\psi_t}] = 0.$ In the resulting estimator, conditional densities for { $p(T \mid C), p(M \mid T, C), p(L \mid T, M, C)$} and the outcome regression { $\E[Y \mid T, M, L, C]$} can be fit either parametrically or using flexible machine models (as long as the rates of convergence are fast enough to achieve $\sqrt{n}$-consistency).
 The outer expectation is then evaluated empirically using the fitted models in order to yield the target parameter.
-Per Lemma~\ref{lem:dr}, the estimator for $\psi(t)$ is consistent as long as one of the sets { $\{p(T \mid C), p(L \mid T, M, C)\}$ or $\{p(M \mid T, C), \E[Y \mid T, M, L, C]\}$} is correctly specified while allowing for arbitrary misspecification of the other.
+Per Theorem~\ref{lem:dr}, the estimator for $\psi(t)$ is consistent as long as one of the sets { $\{p(T \mid C), p(L \mid T, M, C)\}$ or $\{p(M \mid T, C), \E[Y \mid T, M, L, C]\}$} is correctly specified while allowing for arbitrary misspecification of the other.

 Another estimation strategy that is computationally simpler stems from the usage of Theorem~\ref{thm:reform_IF} to the ADMG in Fig.~\ref{fig:motiv}(b).
-The resulting estimator for the target is,
+With the simplification that { $\E[\bprimal \mid Y, T, M, L, C] = \bprimal,$} the target can be written as follows.

 {